colin-gourlay/sundown-sessions/src/content/about/index.md

 ---
 title: 'About'
-description: 'A community radio show based in Kirkcaldy, Scotland
+description: 'A community radio show broadcasting from Kirkcaldy, Scotland'

-              The station broadcasts on 107.1 FM and streams online'
 menu:
   main:
     weight: 1
 ---
 {{< figure src="/sundown-sessions/images/about-sundown-sessions.jpeg" title="Colin Gourlay in Studio 2 at K107 (Dec 2023)" >}}

 The _Sundown Sessions_ is a show broadcast from the K107 radio station in Kirkcaldy, Scotland.
+The show can be heard on the FM frequency at 107.1 and is also streamed online.

 The purpose and aims of the show include: